DOCUMENT TSC-2026/B24 · BLOG POST 24 · CONSUMER COMMERCE · REV. 01

 Clear Plus advantage

 The fee math alone doesn't close until you're past $8–10M annual revenue on external payment processing.
-Below that, you're paying a premium for Plus — which means the feature value has to carry the justification.
+For the full cost-of-ownership breakdown at every tier, see Shopify Plus pricing in 2026.
+Below that, you're paying a premium for Plus, which means the feature value has to carry the justification.
 That shifts the question from "does the math work?" to "what am I paying for and will I use it?"

 Taylor Sicard · Consulting